touring artists Newsletter Summer 2018

 CREATIVE EUROPE supports culture.
 We explain how!

-The collected information will be available online shortly.
+The ITI Germany following an initiative of the European Secretariat of German Culture NGOs has published information on the status of artists and the support of the performing arts in Europe.
 The collection is a cooperation project with the European Network of Information Centres for the Performing Arts ( ENICPA) and national organisations of the performing arts in several European countries as well as the German Association of Independent Performing Arts

 The touring artists helpdesk service provides individual consultations in Berlin or via telephone and email (email@example.com) on international projects and working stays abroad – free of charge.
 The service is a cooperation of ITI and IGBK with SMartDe – Netzwerk für Kreative e.V.

 To unsubscribe from this newsletter, please follow this link.